chiragbhatn/MedQuery/README.md

-🩺 MediBot: A RAG Medical Chatbot
+🩺 MedQuery: A RAG Medical Chatbot

-MediBot is a high-speed, local-first medical chatbot.
+MedQuery is a high-speed, local-first medical chatbot.
 It uses Retrieval-Augmented Generation (RAG) to answer questions based *only* on the content of your private PDF documents.

 This project is built with a modern stack, prioritizing privacy for data ingestion (local embeddings) and speed for inference (Groq's Llama 3.1 API).
 The interface is a clean, conversational web app built with Streamlit.

 ## ✨ Key Features

   * **Fast Conversational AI:** Powered by the **Groq** API (running Llama 3.1) for near-instant responses.
-  * **Streamlit Web App:** A simple, clean, and interactive chat interface (`medibot.py`).
+  * **Streamlit Web App:** A simple, clean, and interactive chat interface (`MedQuery.py`).
   * **Local-First & Private:**
       * **On-Prem Embeddings:** Uses `HuggingFaceEmbeddings` (`all-MiniLM-L6-v2`) to create vectors on your own machine.
 Your data never leaves your computer during ingestion.
       * **Local Vector Store:** Uses `FAISS` to save all vectors to your local disk in the `vectorstore/` folder.